--Having a third contact lens (distance power) to use when critical distance viewing is needed.

--Having a third contact lens (near power) to use when critical near viewing is needed.

-- -Having supplemental spectacles to wear over the monovision contact lenses for specific visual tasks may improve the success of monovision correction.
-This is particularly applicable for those patients who cannot meet state licensing requirements with a monovision correction. - -Make use of proper illumination when carrying out visual tasks.
+- Having a third contact lens (distance power) to use when critical distance viewing is needed. - Having a third contact lens (near power) to use when critical near viewing is needed. - Having supplemental spectacles to wear over the monovision contact lenses for specific visual tasks may improve the success of monovision correction.
+This is particularly applicable for those patients who cannot meet state licensing requirements with a monovision correction. - Make use of proper illumination when carrying out visual tasks.

-Success in fitting monovision can be improved by the following suggestions:
+Success in fitting monovision can be improved by the following suggestions.

--Reverse the distance and near eyes if a patient is having trouble adapting.

--Refine the lens powers if there is trouble with adaptation.
-Accurate lens power is critical for presbyopic patients.

-Emphasize the benefits of the clear near vision in straight ahead and upward gaze with monovision.
+- Reverse the distance and near eyes if a patient is having trouble adapting. - Refine the lens powers if there is trouble with adaptation.
+Accurate lens power is critical for presbyopic patients. - Emphasize the benefits of the clear near vision in straight ahead and upward gaze with monovision.

-The decision to fit a patient with a monovision correction is most appropriately left to the eye care professional in conjunction with the patient after carefully considering the patient's needs.
+\ The decision to fit a patient with a monovision correction is most appropriately left to the eye care professional in conjunction with the patient after carefully considering the patient's needs.

-All patients should be supplied with a copy of the SofLens® 38 (polymacon) Visibility Tinted Contact Lens Frequent/Planned Replacement Wear Patient Information Booklet or the SofLens® 38 (polymacon) Visibility Tinted Contact Lens Disposable Wear Patient Information Booklet.
+\ All patients should be supplied with a copy of the SofLens® Toric (alphafilcon A) Visibility Tinted Contact Lens Patient Information Booklet.